The Top 10 Marketing Books of All Times (Updated 2024)

 At the end of the campaign, the posts reached 16 million followers,

-4. Leverage Video Marketing
+Leverage Video and Viral Marketing

 According to the latest video marketing statistics, people are 52% more likely to share video content than any other type.